-Through its subsidiaries, TVA Publications Inc. and Les Publications Charron & Cie inc., TVA Group publishes more than 50 French and English-language magazines in various fields including show business, television, fashion and beauty, food, travel and lifestyle.
-They also market digital products associated with different magazine brands.
+Through its subsidiary, TVA Publications Inc., TVA Group publishes more than 50 French and English-language titles in various fields including show business, television, fashion and beauty, food, travel and lifestyle.
+They also market digital products associated with the different magazine brands.
 It is the top French-language magazine publisher in Québec and a leader in the Canadian magazine publishing industry.

-A complete description of Magazine Publishing activities as carried by TVA Group is set forth in its annual information form dated February 19, 2021, and relevant excerpts of such description are reproduced in Schedule A to this annual information form.
+A complete description of Magazine Publishing activities as carried by TVA Group is set forth in its annual information form dated February 18, 2022, and relevant excerpts of such description are reproduced in Schedule A to this annual information form.